Rugged007/MyWebsite/README.md

 ### `npm testtt`

-Launches the test runner in the interactive watch mode.\vxc See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launches the test runner in the interactive watch mode.\vxc See the section about [runningdhsh tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`